 Whose life isn’t complicated these days?
-With those five words, they’ve made this a blog for nearly everyone looking for insights and stress relief.
+With those five powerful words, they’ve made this a blog for nearly everyone looking for insights and stress relief.

 Many blogs are named after the author.
 In these cases, the tagline is super-critical in defining your topic, as you see here:

 This one’s really clever — because who doesn’t think of themselves as smart?
 Steve gets everyone saying, “Hey, that’s me!”

 Which brings us to the next key aspect to incorporate into your tagline:

 When they land on a new blog, one of the big things readers want to know is, “Is this blogger writing for people like me?”
 If not, they’re outta there.

 With the mommy blog Outnumbered 3 to 1, for instance, we don’t quite know what the blog topic is from that headline.
 But the tagline tells us who the reader is:

 Many blog names are flat-out inscrutable without their tagline, as with this legal blog:

 Aha!
 Now I know that if I’m someone who’s interested in the intersection of crime and the law, this blog is for me.

 Many big blogs leave the reader out of their tagline.
 For instance, The Huffington Post’s is “Inform.
 Inspire.
 Entertain.
 Empower.”
 But as a smaller niche blogger, it’s vital that you let your readers know right away that you get who they are, and that you’re writing about what they need to know.